Illustrator Resources

 As an illustrator, one of the biggest benefits of a conference is the opportunity for your portfolio to be seen by industry professionals.
 The questions of how to best prepare for this can be very daunting - What should a KidLit portfolio look like?
 What type of

-information?
+criteria should we use to select images?
+Do we include contact information?
 What kind of book should they go in?
 Check out the handy Portfolio Field Guide for guidance!

 PORTFOLIO FIELD GUIDE